 Finally, the logistics of managing end-of-life PV modules are challenging due to their bulk and geographical dispersal.
 The development of robust and efficient collection, transportation, and consolidation networks is still ongoing in many areas, posing additional hurdles to effective recycling.

-The domain of photovoltaic (PV) recycling, despite facing several challenges, is abundant with opportunities for innovation, economic growth, and environmental stewardship.
+The domain of photovoltaic (PV) recycling, despite several challenges, offers abundant opportunities for innovation, economic growth, and environmental stewardship.
 End-of-life (EOL) PV modules serve as a significant urban mine, housing valuable and energy-intensive materials.

 Research conducted by Sim et al. (2025) highlights that these panels contain a substantial volume of raw materials, which could be instrumental in producing billions of new modules.
 Effective recycling processes play a crucial role in fostering a circular economy, as they help reduce the reliance on virgin resource extraction, mitigate the environmental impacts of mining, and conserve the embodied energy present in these materials.